microsoft/azure-pipelines-yaml/design/controlling-agent-updates.md

 - clicking the "upgrade all agents" button in a pool

-Of course, there _are_ differences: for one thing, deployed agents isn't under our control.
+Of course, there _are_ differences: for one thing, deployed agents aren't under our control.
 Practically, this hasn't mattered to Azure DevOps as a service provider, since a customer can "only hurt themselves" if they do something wrong or malicious with their agents.

 For some highly-regulated customers, this kind of evergreen infrastructure is at odds with their security/compliance needs.